IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

   * Issuing unique **Domains** for individual advertisers, agencies, etc. (clients), similar to how a company can register one or more Internet domains**.
   * Issuing **Universal Creative Identifiers**, or **UCIDs**, on behalf of authorized clients and ensuring that all issued identifiers are unique within each RA+Domain.
 Within a given RA+Domain a client may generate as many creative identifiers as they choose.
   * Verifying UCIDs to confirm that they were previously issued by the RA, or one of its peers.
+  * Providing basic public metadata for a UCID to indicate domain owner, adverstiser, brand, creative content length, etc.
   * Each RA should implement all API operations and objects defined in this specification.
 This allows each RA to communicate with its peers by calling well-known operations against the *ApiBaseUrl* for each RA.
 ### RA+Domain Scoping of Creative Identifiers
 * An important element of the UCID framework is the inclusion of a **Registration Authority Identifier** (RAID) prefix on every generated identifier.
 This ensures that all creative identifiers are universally unique, even if two or more registries issue the same domain or ID value.
 This is similar to the “top level domain” (TLD) used with Internet domains (e.g. .com, .org, .edu, etc.)
-* The RAID is represented by a one or two alpha-numeric character prefix, followed by a colon ":" delimiter, which can quickly distinguish a UCID from other identigfier types and indicate which registry issued the code, similar to the prefix of a credit card designating VISA, MasterCard, etc.
+* The RAID is represented by a unique three-character prefix, consisting of two alpha-numeric characters followed by a period "." delimiter.
+This prefix can quickly distinguish a UCID from other identifier types and indicate which registry issued the UCID, similar to the prefix of a credit card designating VISA, MasterCard, etc.
-* The combination of RA and Domain must be globally unique.
+* The combination of RAID + Domain must be globally unique.
 ### Open Verification
-* Another important aspect of the UCID framework is the *open verification* mechanism.
+* Another important feature of the UCID framework is the *open verification* mechanism.
 Any creative identifier can be verified by simply calling a public API operation against any recognized RA.
 This allows parties throughout the marketing supply chain to confirm the uniqueness and source for creative identifiers.
-* The framework allows “Legacy” creative codes that do not conform to the UCID structure (do not include a valid RAID prefix code) to be verified by querying peer RAs to verify that the code is valid and was generated by one of the peer RAs.
+* The framework allows “Legacy” creative codes that do not conform to the UCID structure (do not include a valid RAID prefix code) to be verified and resolved to their UCID-compliant equivalent by querying peer RAs to verify that the code is valid and was generated by a known peer RAs.
 * Clients should ensure that a UCID is assigned to *each unique creative asset* they produce and that the same UCID is used for all renditions and uses for that creative.
 For example, a video ad creative used across linear TV, CTV, web and social channels should use the same UCID for all usages to ensure that measurement data from various sources can be aligned to the same creative message.
 * Relationships between 2 or more UCIDs may be expressed to indicate parent-child associations, aliases, derivatives, or format translations.
-This allows for UCID "graphs" to be established that promote discovery ad interoperability.
+This allows for UCID "graphs" to be established that promote discovery and interoperability.

 ** Note : The UCID framework does not prescribe any commercial model to the operation of a Registration Authority.
 An RA provider may elect to charge a fee for registration and maintenance of ID Domains, fees for creation of individual codes, or may elect to offer the service for free as a value-add to other services.